ShyFoo/Nemesis/README.md

     <figcaption><strong><em>The frequency of the Low-Norm Effect across 11 datasets</em></strong></figcaption>
 </figure>

-The occurrence frequency of the Low-Norm Effect across 11 datasets.
+The 11 datasets have exhibited varying frequencies of the Low-Norm Effect.
-Each distinct color or geometrical shape represents a different dataset.
+This observation indicates that tackling the Low-Norm Effect is a challenging task, given its inconsistent manifestation across the 11 datasets.

 ---